Locum at Coober Pedy, SA

 - Hospital-arranged accommodation is provided for locums.

-Things to see & do in Cooma:
+Things to see & do in Coober Pedy:

 Coober Pedy is a one-of-a-kind outback town in northern South Australia, home to around 2,000–3,000 people.
 Known worldwide as the Opal Capital of the World, it’s famous for its underground “dugout” homes, churches, and shops built into the hills to escape the desert heat.